 The Difficult Bird Research Group (DBRG) of Prof. Robert Heinsohn studies Australia’s most endangered birds and is dedicated to understanding their ecology and conservation.
 Their research focuses on understanding the processes that threaten endangered birds, and identifying the ways to prevent extinction.
 The ‘difficult birds’ are all extremely endangered, hard to find, occur in wild and rugged terrain, and move around the landscape.

 I was employed as a Postdoctoral Research Fellow at the Fenner School of Environment & Society, ANU, dedicated to full-time research.
 The DBRG has accumulated hundreds of genetic samples from the Critically Endangered Swift Parrot (Lathamus discolor) of Tasmania over the years.
 I processed these samples and analysed the genetics of this iconic Australian species.
 The results of these analyses have provided important management information for their conservation, implemented in the field.
-With my research group I have published two papers from this study: the first presented genetic evidence confirming the severe extinction risk of this species (Stojanovic et al. 2018, Animal Conservation), the second showed how sex ratio bias and shared paternity reduce their population viability (Heinsohn et al. 2019, Journal of Animal Ecology), and a third presenting techniques to estimate the effective population size in endangered species (Olah et al. 2020, Animal Conservation).
+With my research group I have published three papers from this study: the first presented genetic evidence confirming the severe extinction risk of this species (Stojanovic et al. 2018, Animal Conservation), the second showed how sex ratio bias and shared paternity reduce their population viability (Heinsohn et al. 2019, Journal of Animal Ecology), and a third presenting techniques to estimate the effective population size in endangered species (Olah et al. 2020, Animal Conservation).